 The Republic of Guatemala in Central America once housed a large part of the Mayan civilization.
 The country name Guatemala means “land of many trees” which is quite accurate until this day.
 The country has a huge range of natural and cultural treasures.
 Keep reading to find out if Guatemala is LGBT friendly and read about our own experience as lesbian travelers in Guatemala!

 Guatemala is known for its cute colonial cities and Mayan ruins.
 The most visited ruins are Tikal, but there are so many other Mayan sites that are less crowded.
 Some of the Guatemalan ruins are almost tourist-free and wandering around these deserted places take you back in time without the hordes of people taking away the magic.
 Yaxha ruins are a great example of this.

 The most visited colonial town is Antigua, which is used by tourists as a hub to discover the country and to learn Spanish.
-Guatemala offers some of the most beautiful lakes in the world, including Lake Atitlan, Lake Izabal and Lake Peten Itza.
+Guatemala offers some of the most beautiful lakes in the world, including Lake Atitlan, Lake Izabal, and Lake Peten Itza.
 Guatemala is also a great place to visit Mayan ruins like Yaxha or Tikal.
 We recommend the amazing pools of Semuc Champey as well.
 We wrote down quite a few reasons to visit Guatemala!

 Guatemala LGBT Rights